-The NSW Greyhound Welfare Code of Practice came into effect on 1 January 2021.
+The NSW Greyhound Welfare Code of Practice came into effect on 1 January 2021, and was updated 1 January 2026.

 The Code applies to all participants in the NSW greyhound racing industry and greyhounds kept by them, regardless of whether the greyhound is kept for the purpose of racing.